quantumlemur/tsquare-fetcher/README.md

 # tsquare-fetcher

 This is a utility to traverse the entirety of your t-square site and download all of the resources for each site that you're a member of.
-It'll create directories for each site and download into them.
 Note that this will take quite a while, since it downloads files one at a time (intentionally, so that you don't cause too much of a load on the servers).
-Note that there's a very real possibility that someone will realize that you're doing this and may get upset that you're clogging things up!
+I don't know how much IT will mind you doing mass downloads, and there is a possibility you'll get flagged or throttled.
 Use at your own risk.

-Right now, it only works on linux because of the cadaver dependency (used to actually fetch the files).
+Can be stopped and restarted at any time, and it'll resume from where it left off and re-download any missing or incomplete files.

-Occasionally, it will get hung up on a file.
-I'm not sure why, but if it seems to be stuck (check and make sure it's not just busy downloading a large file), then you can cancel it with ctrl-c, and restart it to let it continue.
+Linux only, because of the cadaver dependency (used to actually fetch the files).

 ## Dependencies: